 - Single-Target Sexuality: Hamster is saving himself for Bruce Willis.

-- Six Is Nine: Episode 4 features a fake TV screen as a bonus feature.
+- 6 Is 9: Episode 4 features a fake TV screen as a bonus feature.
 Selecting Channel 666 leads to a video of Satan eating children from a bowl.
 Channel 999 is the same thing upside down.

 - Straight Man: Cat

-- Take That: Pico (Newgrounds' mascot) watching the cartoon (captioned in AOL-speak): "I watched this on Newgrounds, and I hated it.
+- Take That, Audience!: In the third episode, Pico (Newgrounds' mascot) is shown watching the cartoon (captioned in AOL-speak): "I watched this on Newgrounds, and I hated it.
 It rips off Happy Tree Friends.
 Blam this piece of shit!" (viewer then gets an anvil dropped on his head)

 - They Killed Kenny Again: As noted above, Bunny dies in (almost) every episode.
 The others sometimes die too (and the whole universe was even destroyed a couple times).